The Amazing Grand Canyon

 Joshua Tree National Park, Mojave Desert and Ortega highway: Joshua tree is a vast protected area characterised by rugged rock formations and stark desert landscapes.
 Named for the region’s twisted, bristled Joshua trees, the park straddles the cactus-dotted Colorado Desert and the Mojave Desert.
 You finish your day by riding Highway route 74 one of the most infamous roads in California, a real hidden biker’s paradise.

 Arriving in Portland, Oregon.
-Hotel check-in and welcome dinner this evening to get to know your fellow riders.
+Hotel check-in this evening to get to know your fellow riders.

 Day 2 113 Miles